berkitamas/simplelight/README.md

-# simplelight
-Simple application (OTP) for API course at University of Szeged
+# Skeleton project for Swagger